Kyle Tucker Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.34 team ERA that ranks 18th among all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.38).

 © 2023 Data Skrive.
 All rights reserved.